 December 21, 2001 - Is questioned by airport officials after a security agent becomes suspicious because Reid pays for his ticket with cash and is traveling without checking luggage.
 By the time Reid is cleared to board his flight, the plane has already left Paris.

 December 22, 2001 - Boards American Airlines Flight 63, Paris to Miami.
 During the flight, Reid tries to use a match to light explosives hidden in his shoes.
 Passengers and crew restrain him.
 The flight diverts to Boston.
 Reid is arrested.

 January 16, 2002 - Is indicted on nine counts, including attempted use of a weapon of mass destruction, attempted murder of passengers on an aircraft, and attempted homicide of US nationals overseas.

-January 18, 2002 - Pleads not guilty to eight charges and his attorney asks the court to enter a plea for him on the ninth count, attempted wrecking of a mass transportation vehicle, after she questions it.
+January 18, 2002 - Pleads not guilty to eight charges.
+His attorney asks the court to dismiss the ninth count, attempted wrecking of a mass transportation vehicle, which is dismissed.

 October 4, 2002 - Pleads guilty to the eight counts against him.

 October 4, 2004 - Saajid Mohammed Badat, of the United Kingdom, is charged with conspiring with and aiding Reid.
 The British indictment alleges that Badat and Reid obtained custom-made shoe bombs in Afghanistan to be used to attack US interests.

 February 28, 2005 - Badat pleads guilty to conspiring with Richard Reid to blow up a US aircraft.